rebeccaacioadea/project-4/README.md

 ![](https://i.imgur.com/80jouat.png)

 ## Endpoints

 Although we had created, we wanted to use an external API along with our own API we had created.
 We had some issues with obtaining the 'API_Key', therefore, we ended up manually seeding the data.

 ### The Backend

 We started developing the backend together through *'Zoom Screenshare'*.
-Starting with server.js, models (for our data, message and user), router.js and controllers.
+Starting with server.js, models (for our data, comment and user) and app.py.
+I then move on to creating the serializers for each model and creating the controllers for routes/endpoints for the internal API.
-For each stage we tested on the ***'terminal'*** and ***'Insomnia'*** to see our codes were written correcting without a bug before moving onto the next task.
+For each stage I tested on the ***'terminal'*** and ***'Insomnia'*** to see our codes were written correcting without a bug before moving onto the next task.

 Examples of our backend structures: models, serializers, controllers etc.